sallonoroff/sallonoroff.github.io/_posts/2010-06-14-it-could-be-me-draw-15.md

 tags:
   - it could be me
 ---
-Another set of results, as perfunctory as a man&#8217;s sexual activity in the shower:
+Another set of results, as perfunctory as a man's sexual activity in the shower:

 Numbers drawn: **01, 16, 17, 19, 33, 34** + bonus ball **09**